Altium-Designer-addons/scripts-libraries/Scripts - PCB/RepositionTestpoints/README.md

 to checking for overlap with the testpoint pad.
 Along with this, polygons are assumed
 to have copper in the entire virtual area.
 Thus, the script can inaccurately assume
 testpoints are placed when they may not actually be in contact with copper.

+Testpoints connected with only a via will be considered unconnected.

 ## How to install and use
 _Step 1_: [DOWNLOAD the script](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Altium-Designer-addons/scripts-libraries/tree/master/Scripts%20-%20PCB/RepositionTestpoints)